Sparkrock 365 logo

 The Business Central Excel add-in

 Your Business Central experience includes an add-in for Excel.
 Depending on your subscription, you're signed in automatically, or you must provide your sign-in details for Business Central.
-For more information, see Viewing and Editing in Excel From Business Central.
+To learn more, go to Viewing and Editing in Excel From Business Central.

 The add-in lets you get fresh data from Business Central, and you can push changes back to Business Central.
 However, the ability to push data back to the database is not available for the financial reports you can view in Excel.